Roland Beamont: Meteor and Vampire

 At the end of the war Beamont was faced with a choice: a career as a test pilot or a permanent commission in the RAF.
 In October 1944 Philip Lucas had flown in to Vokel and invited him to become Hawker's deputy experimental test pilot after his tour.
-Unfortunately, during Beamont's period of captivity this position had been filled, but through Lucas he obtained an offer as a test pilot with Glosters.
+Unfortunately, during Beamont's period of captivity this position had been filled, but through Lucas he obtained an offer as a test pilot with Gloster.
 At the same time, he was appointed to the RAF's Air Fighting Development Unit, and applied for a permanent commission.
 The decision was made during a meeting with Sir James Robb, who indicated that the next phase of his RAF career was likely to be seven years behind a desk.